 You should also consider things like shade and what the shade will be like 10 years from now.
 After all, trees grow and even though your solar panels may not be in shade right now, they might be in a few short years.
-You should also consider using a tracking kit so the solar panels will follow the sun as it goes through the sky, therefore maximizing how much power you can harness.
+You should also think about using a tracking kit so the solar panels will follow the sun as it goes through the sky, therefore maximizing how much power you can harness.

 5. How many solar panels will it take to power my whole house?

 The average home uses almost 9,000 Kilowatts a year, according to the US Energy Information Agency.
 This works out to about 24 Kwh every day, being 24,000 watts.
-With only limited sunlight during the day we need to produce 4,000 watts every hour.
-Using large solar panels that can produce 130 watts you would need about 30 panels to create enough energy to stay off the grid.
+With only limited sunlight during the day, we need to produce 4,000 watts every hour.
+Using large solar panels that can produce 130 watts, you would need about 30 panels to create enough energy to stay off the grid.

 6. What type of solar panels are the most efficient?

 Although there are four types of solar panels, there are mainly two that are commonly in use.
 Amorphous silicon panels have been used for years, but only have an electricity return rate of about 5%.
 The much more efficient monocrystalline silicon panels have an electricity return rate of about 16-18%, but they are also much more expensive.
 Since the monocrystalline silicone panels are the most efficient solar panels on the market right now, they are very popular and are used in solar plant fields quite often.